 Manet spent six years at Couture’s, between 1850 and 1856.
 Over this period he copied old masters and started to develop his unique technique.
 He respected Couture, who encouraged his students to develop their own style.

 After leaving Couture’s in 1856, aged 24, Manet opened his own studio and after a few years produced his first major work: the Absinthe Drinker.
 It is a grand painting depicting a poor Parisian drunkard.
 And it was Manet’s first submission to the annual Salon organised by the influential Academy des Beaux Arts.

 In a time where there were few private exhibitions, the Salon was critical to the success or failure of an aspiring artist.
 Acceptance by the jury and positive reviews in the papers would lead to commissions and sales.
 Rejection or negative commentary could stop a career in its tracks.

 The 1859 jury did not take to The Absinthe Drinker, which received the approval of only one the twelve jurors (that of the romantic painter Eugène Delacroix).
-When Manet turned to Couture for comfort he got none: Couture remarked that “the only drunk around here is you”!
+When Manet turned to Couture for comfort he got none.
+Couture remarked that:

 2. The 1860s